mrowl01/CatFriends/README.md

+-------------------- Cat/Robot Friends --------------------<br/>
+Uses an API to get random robot images and an API to get contact names of fake users.
+Allows you to go through the list of fake users by entering a name.
+It will sort through the users until your desired name is found or not found.
+Will change to cat pictures at some point in time.
+-------------------- Cat/Robot Friends  --------------------<br/>

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>